yiisoft/validator/docs/guide/built-in-rules-nested.md

 ];
 ```

-Note that in case of using multiple nested rules for configuration escaping is still required:
+Note that escaping is still required when using multiple nested rules for configuration:

 ```php
 use Yiisoft\Validator\Rule\HasLength;